KonH/UDBase/README.md

 Now you can switch to your scheme using **Switch** in Schemes window or just appropriate menu item in **UDBase/Schemes/**.

-## Built-in Components
+## Built-in Controllers

 ### Config

-You can simple load settings for your components or other classes via **Config** methods.
+You can simple load settings for your controllers or other classes via **Config** methods.
 It allows you to get any class instance (inherited from **IJsonNode** interface) from some storage.
 By default Unity's JsonUtility is used (you can read about it [here](https://docs.unity3d.com/ScriptReference/JsonUtility.html)), so your class needs to be correctly deserialized with it.

 By default **Resources/config.json** file is used, but you can specify custom filename for it with this code in your Scheme constructor:

 ```
 /* path - filename without extension */
-AddComponent(new Config(), new JsonResourcesConfig(path));
+AddController(new Config(), new JsonResourcesConfig(path));
 ```

 Simple class for config with one string value: